Are you thinking about dropping out of college? Maybe you’re feeling overwhelmed and want to try something different?

-4. The number of university students under the age of 25 was 12.5 million in 2019, while the number of those older than 25 was 7.4 million.
+4. The number of university students under the age of 25 was 12.3 million in fall 2020, while the number of those older than 25 was 7.5 million.
 (NCES)

 Students over the age of 25 are usually the ones who haven’t finished their studies on time.
 Since the number of them is so significant when compared to the number of students under the age of 25, it goes to show how hard it is for many to finish college on time.
-It also shows that the average time to graduate college is very high, lately around six years.
+It also shows that the average time to graduate college is very high.

 5. 70% of Americans attend a four-year college, yet less than two-thirds of them will graduate.
 (College Atlas)

 That is another stat that goes to show how high the dropout rate in college actually is.
 It shows that a lot of students won’t finish college.
 In other words, every third student doesn’t finish college, which is not a small number.